infinum/Japx/README.md

 Run `carthage update --use-xcframeworks` and import desired integration.
 Pure `Japx` doesn't have any dependencies.

+Imports work same as for Swift Package Manager, depending on which integration you've picked.

 **NOTE: Moya integration is currently not supported via Carthage since latest Moya build won't build with Carthage.
 More info [here](https://github.com/Moya/Moya/issues/2165).**

 ## Example project

 Example project of Japx networking using Codable and Alamofire can be found in [Nuts And Bolts repository][12] with commonly used code.
 [Example][13] will cover how to handle basic CRUD (Create, Read, Update, Delete) operations with Japx and JSON:API format.
 To run the example, clone the [repository][12], open the `Catalog.xcworkspace`, run Catalog app and navigate to the Japx Networking section.

-In this repository there is also simple example project, to run it clone the repository, and run `pod install` from the Example directory first.
-Integration with Swift Package manager is also included in the `Examples` directory.
+In this repository there is also a simple example project, to run it open `Japx.xcodeproj` and inspect `Example` directory and Japx_Example scheme.

+Basic integrations with Cocoapods (run `pod install`), Swift Package Manager and Carthage can be found inside `Examples` directory.

 ## Authors